anish-dangol/POC_React-Cov19-Tracker/README.md

 # Covid19 tracker using ReactJS

-Command to run the project: run npm install && npm start
+Command to run the project: npm install && npm start